What Is The Purpose Of A Negative Control

 8. Consult with Experts: If you're unsure about how to design an effective control strategy, don't hesitate to consult with experts in your field.
 They may be able to offer valuable insights and guidance.

 9. Replicate Your Results: Whenever possible, replicate your experiment multiple times to increase the statistical power of your results.
-Replication helps to ensure that the observed effect is consistent and not due to chance.
+Replication helps to confirm that the observed effect is consistent and not due to chance.

 FAQ